Archaeology of Bolivia Tour

 Day 1: Depart Miami on the overnight flight to Santa Cruz.

 Day 3: Samaipata.

 Day 4: Jesuit Mission Churches.

-Day 11: Fly to La Paz.
-Afternoon city tour.
+Day 10: Fly to La Paz.
+Ethnography Museum.

-The itinerary includes Inkallaqta, a stunning example of Inka architectural ingenuity, and the remote site of Chiripa, an early village.
+The itinerary includes Inkallaqta, a stunning example of Inka architectural ingenuity rarely visited by tourists.
 On Lake Titicaca, explore the sacred Island of the Sun where the Inka believed the Sun, gods, and civilization were born, and experience spectacular sunsets over these crystal waters two miles above sea level.